 .jpg/:/cr=t:5.56%25,l:0%25,w:100%25,h:88.89%25/rs=w:600,h:300,cg:true)

-I have been practicing tai chi chuan and the art of pushing hands for nearly twenty-five years.
+I have been practicing tai chi chuan and the martial arts for nearly twenty-five years.
 I am influenced by the work of Rafe Kelley, and John Vervaeke.

-I have taught tai chi in a wide variety of settings: at Brighton Museum, at National Trust for Life, Death Whatever, for South East Dance, and at both Unity and About Balance Studi
+I have taught in a wide variety of settings: at Brighton Museum, at National Trust for Life, Death Whatever, for South East Dance, and at both Unity and About Balance Studios in Brighton.

-I have been practicing tai chi chuan and the art of pushing hands for nearly twenty-five years.
+I have been practicing tai chi chuan and the martial arts for nearly twenty-five years.
 I am influenced by the work of Rafe Kelley, and John Vervaeke.

 I am a Senior Instructor with the Tai Chi Union for Great Britain.